Wesenheit/Wesenheit.github.io/_posts/2023-02-02-LSTM-Tolkien.markdown

-We see thet drugs prediction have slightly better precition while Tolkien names have better recall.
+We see that drug prediction has slightly better precision while Tolkien names have better recall.